 About Sylvia Longmire

-Spin the Globe creator Sylvia Longmire is a service-disabled veteran, mother, author, consultant, entrepreneur, world traveler, and the reigning Ms. Wheelchair USA 2016.
+Spin the Globe creator Sylvia Longmire is a service-disabled veteran, mother, author, consultant, entrepreneur, world traveler, and the former Ms. Wheelchair USA 2016.
 She traveled extensively from an early age and during her time as an Air Force officer and Special Agent.
 After she was diagnosed with multiple sclerosis in 2005, her ability to walk started to deteriorate.
 Fortunately the progression of her MS was slow enough that she could gradually adapt to new ways of living.

 Sylvia also had to learn how to travel with a walker, and eventually with an electric scooter.
 Her work as a consultant has taken her all across the United States, and her addiction to leisure travel has taken her (and her scooter) as far as the deserts of Dubai and the glaciers of Alaska.
 She often travels alone, and is continually invigorated by the kindness and offers of help from strangers in every corner of this beautiful world.